ryedin/site/_posts/2015-11-20-introducing-grid.md

 ---
 title: "Grid: Devops Services for Engineering Teams"
-author: David Dollar
+author: Matt Manning
-twitter: ddollar
+twitter: mattmanning
 ---

 We are proud to announce the latest addition to the Convox platform: [Grid](https://grid.convox.com).